Shida18719/heritage-housing-issue/README.md

 - The pipeline met the client's performance requirement.
 - The success metrics were R2 scores of at least 0.75 for both the Train and Test sets.
 - If the R2 score is below the client's performance requirement of 0.75 on either/ both the train and test sets, or fails to achieve the desired objectives or solve the problem it was intended to address, the ML model is considered a failure.
-- The input is the predict house sale price features and the output is defined as a continuous value for the sale price.
+- The input is the predicted house sale price features and the output is defined as a continuous value for the sale price.
 - It is assumed that this model will predict the client's inherited properties and any other houses in Ames, Iowa, using the input data feed into the dashboard widget.
 The prediction is made on the fly.
 - Heuristics: Currently, there is no approach to predict the house's sale price.
 - The training data to fit the model is sourced from Kaggle (See Dataset content, link above).
 The dataset has almost 1.5 thousand house records.